radenkovic/mariner/docs/modules/mailer.md

 Often, you want to have consistent header and footer in email, so you design a base template, and you inject different messages in it.
-To send such email, you just need to pass `baseTemplate` string, which has to include `{{email_body}}` variable, which will be replaced with `html` of the email.
+To send such email, you just need to pass `baseTemplate` string, which has to include `{{email_body}}` variable, which will be replaced with parsed `html` of the email.
 Base template can use passed variables too.

 ```